nickmonad/blog/content/2023/nostr-verification.md

 Sometimes the best solutions are a blend of various approaches that, on their own, were optimized too far in one direction or another, as noted in the answer above.
 Nostr takes a different approach.
 It uses well-defined and standardized technology that has been around for quite some time, but never put together in this specific way.
 I think a lot of people see that same magic in bitcoin as well.
-It was developed using technology that already existed, just never put together in that way before.

-I'll save the more philosophical rambling about nostr for another time.
+I'll save more philosophical rambling about nostr for another time.
 Now that I've finally setup a key-pair and started posting to relays, I wanted to make a quick post about how I setup DNS verification of my public key using [`zola`](https://getzola.org), the static site generator this blog is rendered with.